hashicorp/terraform-provider-aws/website/docs/r/emr_cluster.html.markdown

 # This configuration is for illustrative purposes and highlights
 # only relevant configurations for working with this functionality.

-# Map public IP on launch must be enabled for the subnet
+# Map public IP on launch must be enabled for public (Internet accessible) subnets
 resource "aws_subnet" "example" {
   # ... other configuration ...